eliaskosunen/scnlib/README.md

  * GCC 4.9 (or earlier): C++11 support is too buggy
  * VS 2015 (or earlier): unable to handle templates

+VS 2017 is not tested, as GitHub Actions has deprecated the support for it.
+The last commit tested and verified to work with VS 2017 is 32be3f9.

+The code is only tested on amd64 machines (both win32 and win64 on Windows), because that's the only architecture GitHub Actions has runners for.
+The last commit tested and verified to work with arm64 is 7b93942.

 ## Benchmarks